RokasVaitkevicius/solidity.io-coding-challange/README.md

 To trigger an event on the smart contract after running the app, you can use the following endpoint:
 `http://localhost:3000/smart-contracts-events/trigger-events`

 It will call `set` on all smart contracts and which trigger the event.
+I know it's not the best approach, but it's just for testing purposes.

 ## Test